YPares/porcupine/README.md

 The end goal of `SerialsFor` is that the user writing a task pipeline will not have to care about how the input data will be serialized.
 As long as the data it tries to feed into the pipeline matches some known serialization function.
-Also, the introspectable nature of resource trees (more on that later) allows you to _add_ serials to an existing pipeline before reusing it as part of your own pipeline.
+Also, the introspectable nature of virtual trees (more on that later) allows you to _add_ serials to an existing pipeline before reusing it as part of your own pipeline.
 This sort of makes Porcupine an "anti-[ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)": rather